 - Influencer demonstrations: Reach out to influencers, and have them use your products in a post to show how a real person puts your merchandise to use.

-- Product catalogs: Create a product catalogue that provides information about product features and uses.
+- Product catalogs: Create a product catalog that provides information about product features and uses.

 Retailers will often feature their lifestyle content on their homepage, so as soon as customers enter their online storefront, they are inspired and can see a real-life example of how they might use your products.

-Add-on suggestions are when retailers display complementary items on another piece’s product page that can easily be added to shoppers’ carts.
-This strategy can be used to show customers all their options (think alternate colors or models), spark inspiration, and incentivize add-on purchases.
+Add-on suggestions are when online retailers display complementary items on another piece’s product page so they can easily be added to shoppers’ carts.
+This strategy can be used to show customers all their options (like alternate colors or models), spark inspiration, and incentivize add-on purchases.

 A popular example of this strategy is the “Complete the Look” suggestion.
 This is when clothing retailers will show the pants, jewelry, and bag that make the blouse you clicked on into a complete outfit.

-Add-on suggestions are a great cross-selling strategy because, by showing related pieces on the initial product’s page, you are making it tempting and easy for customers to add items to their purchases.
+Add-on suggestions are also a great cross-selling strategy because they make it tempting and easy for customers to add more items to their purchases.

-If you are able to monitor what people already have selected and are planning on buying, you can suggest other products that complement or are similar to the items in their carts.
-This is a great opportunity to cross merchandise products that customers may have missed, and it places them conveniently so that they don’t have to search your whole website.
+Another great opportunity for making product suggestions comes when customers enter their shopping carts.
+If you are able to monitor what people have already selected and are planning on buying, you can suggest other products that complement or are similar to the items in their carts.
+This is a great opportunity to cross merchandise products that customers may have missed, and it places them conveniently so customers don’t have to search your whole website.

-For example, say a customer has a few summer blouses in her cart, so you have a pop-up in the cart that advertises your sandal special, another summer item from a different department.
+For example, if a customer has a few summer blouses in her cart, you can show a pop-up during checkout advertising your sandal special (another summer item from a different department).

-When defining what makes your cross merchandising effective, it all comes down to sales and whether your strategies are driving them.
+Measuring the effectiveness of your cross merchandising comes down to sales and whether your strategies are driving them.
 Keep in mind, however, that cross merchandising is a game of trial and error.
 You will likely have to try many strategies and continue evolving them to keep your cross merchandising at its best.

 Use the following strategies for driving and tracking your cross merchandising success:

 The best way to understand how well your cross merchandising is working is by keeping track of your sales data.
-You will want to analyze how cross merchandised products are selling and look for shopping trends that you can emulate in your cross merchandising.
+You’ll want to analyze how cross merchandised products are selling and look for shopping trends that you can emulate in your cross merchandising.

 For example, say you have determined that the majority of shoppers who are buying pasta sauce are also buying pasta.
 This insight would lead you to cross merchandise these products.
-Or, say you had placed watering hoses in the seeds aisle at your home goods store, but they are not being sold in this spot.
-This might lead you to place the watering hoses in the gardening tools section instead.
+Or, say you place watering hoses in the seeds aisle at your home goods store, but they’re not selling well.
+This might lead you to position the watering hoses in the gardening tools section instead.